wttech/aet-cookbook/README.md

 ### Common

-* `java::default` - Uses [JAVA cookbook][java-cookbook].
-Installs [JAVA JDK][java-jdk-7] required by other AET components.
+* `java::default` - Installs [Open JDK 8][java-openjdk-8] required by other AET components.
-Please notice that Karaf for AET works with JAVA ver.
-1.7 only.
+Uses [JAVA cookbook][java-cookbook], so the JAVA version might be changed with that cookbook properties.

 ### Active MQ